-I. General Principles

-- A. This policy governs the use of computers, networks, and other computing resources at UA Cossatot.
-These resources are provided by the College to enhance its mission of teaching, research, and public service and to provide access to local, national, and international facilities in achieving these goals.
-The College is committed to computing and network systems that effectively meet the needs of its users. - B. Individuals who are granted computing accounts or who use computing resources at the College accept the responsibilities that accompany such access.
-Each user is expected to use College accounts and resources for educational, research, or administrative purposes; except as otherwise provided in this policy, activities unrelated to these purposes are prohibited.
-Use of computing resources in violation of the regulations set forth in this policy will be reviewed through established College procedures for student and employee misconduct.
-Restrictions imposed on usage of computer and network systems may be challenged through the same procedures. - C. The College is committed to intellectual and academic freedom in connection with its computing and network resources.
+- I. General Principles - A. The purpose of this policy is to outline the expectations of authorized users and to establish the parameters regarding the acceptable use of IT resources. - B. Individuals who are granted user accounts or who use IT resources at the College accept the responsibilities that accompany such access.
+Each user is expected to use accounts and IT resources for educational, research, or administrative purposes; except as otherwise provided in this policy, activities unrelated to these purposes are prohibited.
+The use of IT resources in violation of the regulations set forth in this policy will be reviewed through established College procedures for student and employee misconduct.
+Restrictions imposed on usage of computer and network systems may be challenged through the same procedures. - C. The College is committed to intellectual and academic freedom in connection with its IT resources.
 Computers and networks can provide access to resources on and off campus, including the ability to communicate with other users worldwide.
 Such open access is a privilege, much like access to books in the library, and requires that individual users act responsibly.
-Use of computing and network resources should always be legal and ethical, reflect academic honesty, and show restraint in the consumption of shared resources.
-It should demonstrate respect for
+Use of IT resources should always be legal and ethical, reflect academic honesty, and show restraint in the consumption of shared resources.
+It should demonstrate respect for intellectual property, ownership of data, system security mechanisms, the right to personal privacy, and the right of individuals to freedom from intimidation and harassment. - D. All federal and state laws, as well as general College regulations and policies, are applicable to the use of computing resources.
+These include, but are not limited to, the Family Education Rights and Privacy Act of

-- intellectual property, ownership of data, system security mechanisms, the right to personal privacy, and to the right of individuals to freedom from intimidation and harassment. - D. All federal and state laws, as well as general College regulations and policies, are applicable to the use of computing resources.
-These include, but are not limited to, the Family Education Rights and Privacy Act of 1974, 20 U.S.C. § 1232g; the Electronic Communications Privacy Act of 1986, 18 U.S.C. §§ 2510 et seg.; the Arkansas Freedom of Information Act, Ark.
-Code Ann. §§ 25-19-101 et seq.; and state and federal computer fraud statutes, 18 U.S.C. § 1030 and Ark.
+1974, 20 U.S.C. § 1232g; the Electronic Communications Privacy Act of 1986, 18 U.S.C. §§ 2510 et seq.; the Arkansas Freedom of Information Act, Ark.
+Code Ann. §§ 25-19-101 et seq.; and state and federal compute fraud statutes, 18 U.S.C. § 1030 and Ark.
 Code Ann. §§ 5-41-101 et seq.
 Illegal reproduction of software and other intellectual property protected by U.S. copyright laws and by licensing agreements may result in civil and criminal sanctions.